JarneT-2159795/seis-jarnethys-martijnsnoeks/01-wasm-vm.md

 #### Integers

-##### Encoding unsigned integers
+#### Encoding unsigned integers

 Integers in WebAssembly are Little Endian Base 128 (LEB128) encoded.
 This is a way to store integers with a variable amount of bits, thus using less memory.
-For more information you can visit [Wikipedia](https://en.wikipedia.org/wiki/LEB128).
+This is especially useful with relatively small numbers as we typically use.
+A standard 32 bit integer uses four bytes to store it's value.
+Usually a lot of these get wasted because they are just all 0's.
+The LEB128 compression uses only seven bits per byte to actually store the value of the integer.
+The eight bit indicates whether another byte follows are not.
+This eliminates the need for all the wasted bytes to be included.
+For example all numbers smaller than 128 will fit in the seven bytes and three bytes can be omitted.
+For more information you can visit <a href="https://en.wikipedia.org/wiki/LEB128" target="_blank">Wikipedia</a>.

-Before decoding the integers it's important to understand how they are encoded.
+Before we will start decoding the integers it's important to understand how they are encoded.
 We'll explain this with the number 147258 which is represented as BAFE08 in LEB128.
 The steps for encoding an unsigned integer using two's complement are as follows:

 1. Convert the positive number to binary
 2. Add zeros to the left so you end op with a multiple of seven bits